This page explains intrinsic value of put options and how it changes with underlying price.

 With put options, which give their owner a right to sell the stock, the relationship is different, or, as you would probably expect, just inverse.
 Let’s review the Microsoft example from the call options page.
 It is OK to spend some time on this, as the concept of intrinsic value and call vs. put difference is crucial for understanding options and discovering the vast possibilities they offer in terms of trading.

-Strike 25, stock at 20 = put intrinsic value 5
+Strike 25, Stock at 20 = Put Intrinsic Value 5

 Let’s now consider a put option with a strike price of 25$.
 In the beginning, Microsoft stock price is 20$, so it is lower than the strike.
 But remember, this is a put option, which gives you a right to sell (not buy) the stock for the strike price.
 Would you like to sell the stock for 25, when in the stock market you can sell it for 20?

-Strike 25, stock at 28 = put intrinsic value 0
+Strike 25, Stock at 28 = Put Intrinsic Value 0

 It isn’t, because you would give up 3 dollars by exercising it.
-But remember, the intrinsic value can’t be negative, as you always have the choice.
-In this case, the best thing is to do nothing and throw the option away (or using the correct terminology, let the option expire without exercising it).
+But remember, intrinsic value can’t be negative, as you always have the choice.
+In this case, it is best to do nothing and throw the option away (or using the correct terminology, let the option expire without exercising it).

-Strike 25, stock at 17 = put intrinsic value 8
+Strike 25, Stock at 17 = Put Intrinsic Value 8

 Note that the relationship between the move in the stock price and intrinsic value is just opposite with calls and puts.
-The intrinsic value of put options declines when stock price rises, and vice versa.
+Intrinsic value of put options declines when stock price rises, and vice versa.